priyal-agrawal/Tech_Challenges/Challenge 1/createvirtal_Machine.md

 > Similarly, we will create third Virtual Machine in third subnet mySubnet2 .

 # Create virtual machines : Powershell
-Create two VMs in the virtual network.
+Create VMs in the virtual network.

 ## Create the first VM